Blank blank WWII Vehicle and Gun Database

 General Information

-The Char Leger H-39 was designed in 1937, manufactured by Hotchkiss based on the existing fully tracked H-35 and was in use from 1938 to 1945.
+The Char Leger H-39 was a Light Tank designed in 1937, manufactured by Hotchkiss, it was based on the fully tracked H-35 chassis and was in use from 1938 to 1945.
+It was commonly called a Hotchkiss.

 The vehicle was powered by Hotchkiss '6-cyl.
 5.9 ltr' petrol powerplant producing 120 HP which could drive the vehicle on roads at up to 22 mph with a range of about 150 miles before refuelling.
 Its cross country performance was good providing a max speed of about 11 mph and a range of about 60 miles.

 It was armed with 1 light machine gun , a Mitrailleuse modèle 1931.
-Its main armament consisted of a 37 mm SA M1938 L/33 which could penetrate 23 mm of flat plate at 800 metres
+Its main armament consisted of a 37 mm SA M1938 L/33 which could penetrate 25.2 mm of flat plate at 800 metres.

 This was the last model in the range, and sported a long barreled 37mm gun.